Are Regenerative Therapies Affective?

 Regenerative Therapies for Osteoarthritis

 Reactions to new materials or objects is eliminated with stem cell therapies as the patient’s own cells.
 Joint pain has become a growing problem with the extended life expectancy in the US.
-There are about 1 million joint replacement surgeries performed in the US annually, with the number projecting to increase to nearly 4 million by 2030.
+There are about 1 million joint replacement surgeries performed in the US annually.
+With that the number projecting to increase to nearly 4 million by 2030.
 Some people continue to live with arthritis, osteoarthritis, and other joint pain – some because of lack of treatment options or a fear of surgery as an option.
-Regenerative therapies for osteoarthritis While joint replacements have been an option for people suffering from joint pain, there are new breakthrough therapies that are not only effective but can reduce the need for surgery.
-Now instead of replacement, patients can opt for regenerative medicine therapies,…
+Regenerative therapies for osteoarthritis While joint replacements have been an option for people suffering…

 Read More